 We have made the assessment that we have a Legitimate Interest to process personal data in those cases where the processing is necessary to meet our users’ and customers’ wishes and requests, to evaluate, develop and improve our content and the services and to be relevant in our offerings and advertising.
 Finally, we have a legitimate interest to protect our business operations.

 Providing products, services and customer support.
 We use information in order to carry out your purchases from us and to provide you with our services and products such as subscriptions, private advertisements, premiers, events and courses, including providing contact in conjunction with events and courses, and to provide customer support.
 We may verify your age, payment details and/or your account when registering as a subscriber or user of our applications via the email you stated when registering.
 Legal basis: Performance of Contract or Legitimate Interest.
 Processing which is necessary for us to fulfil our contractual obligations to you is for example collection and storing of your address in order for us to be able to distribute a newspaper that you subscribe to or an invoice for payment of your subscription.
 Processing that is based on our Legitimate Interest is for example that we process your contact details in connection to your participation in a competition or voting.
-If you represent a company that has ordered our products or services, we may process information about you and the company you represent based on our Legitimate Interest in order to provide our services or deliver our products to the company.
+If you represent a company that has ordered our products or services, or that participates in a competition event, we may process information about you and the company you represent based on our Legitimate Interest in order to provide our services or deliver our products to the company, or to administrate the company’s participation in the competition event.
 We also process your personal data to be able to accommodate your interest to receive customer support.

 Personalised services.
 Some of our services entail that you obtain access to a more personalised experience which is based on your activities on our websites, interests and favourites, your location, customer profile and the choices you have made, for example if you have chosen to follow a specific writer or topic.
 Legal basis: Performance of Contract (if personalised content is part of the service) or Legitimate Interest.